rclark848/PIRE_Bioinformatics/Day_3_Labs/Relatedness_and_IBD_Lab.md

 mantel(fstmat, geomat)
 ```

 The results are reported to the screen.
 The Mantel statistic *r* is a measure of correlation from 0 (low) to 1 (high).
-The p-value is reported as "Significance."
+The p-value is reported as `Significance`.

 *How correlated are *F*<sub>*ST*</sub> and geographic distance?
 Is this value low or high?*
 \